HDMS Peter Willemoes (F362)

 HDMS Peter Willemoes (F362) is a in the Royal Danish Navy.
 The ship is named after Peter Willemoes, a 18-19th-century Danish officer.

 Design

 The design is shared across the three ship class.

 Construction and service history

 She was laid down on 12 March 2009 and launched on 21 December 2010 by Odense Steel Shipyard, Odense.
 Commissioned on 21 June 2011.

 On 18 February 2017, she came alongside USS George H.W.
 Bush as the aircraft carrier was replenishing with USNS Supply.

 Peter Willemoes transits the Gulf of Aden while on patrol on 24 April 2019.

+In January 2026, Peter Willemoes deployed to the North Atlantic as part of Operation Arctic Endurance, providing air defence capability alongside the French frigate Bretagne and the Danish inspection vessel Thetis.